Skip to content

 • Limited color palette: Often using monochromatic or neutral colors

-• Geometric shapes: Favoring clean lines and basic forms
+• Geometric shapes: Favoring clean lines and basic geometric forms

-• Negative space: Emphasizing the space around objects
+• Negative space: Emphasizing the space around and between objects

 • Industrial materials: Using materials like steel, concrete, and glass